KU Faculty and Staff Resources

 2. Send an encouraging email message to students.
 Perhaps include this text in your email:

 Voting is not only your right; it's your responsibility.
-Kutztown Univeristy has partnered with the national non-profit, non-partisan organization TurboVote, to provide an easy online portal for you to register to vote or request an absentee ballot.
-It only takes a few minutes to submit your information and our goal is to get 100% of the student body registered to vote before the upcoming October 9th voter registration deadline!
+Kutztown University has partnered with the national non-profit, non-partisan organization TurboVote, to provide an easy online portal for you to register to vote or request an absentee ballot.
+It only takes a few minutes to submit your information and our goal is to get 100% of the student body registered to vote before the upcoming Tuesday, October 11, 2016 voter registration deadline!

 Please take a few minutes now to register to vote or request an absentee ballot and make sure you are eligible to vote in November: